 Used vehicles in a condition restricted or prohibited from circulating in their own country of origin, will be prohibited from importation into Mexico.

 Import Duties and Taxes

 Import duty and taxes are due when importing goods into Mexico whether by a private individual or commercial entity.
-The valuation method is CIF (Cost, Insurance and Freight), which means that the import duty and taxes payable are calculated on the complete shipping value, which includes the cost of the imported goods, the cost of freight, and the cost of insurance.
-In addition to duty, imports are also subject to sales tax, customs processing fee (DTA), and in some cases to excise.
+The valuation method is CIF – Cost, Insurance, and Freight.
+This means import duty and taxes payable are on the complete shipping value.
+Which includes the cost of the imported goods, the cost of freight, and the cost of insurance.
+In addition to duty, imports are also subject to sales tax, customs processing fee (DTA), and in some cases excise.

 0% if under NAFTA

-VAT is levied on imports at a standard rate of 16% calculated on the sum of the CIF value, duty, DTA, and excise if applicable.
-Some products can be imported free of VAT.
+VAT is levied on imports at a standard rate of 16% of the sum of the CIF value, duty, DTA, and excise if applicable.
+Some products are VAT free when importing.

 Other taxes and custom fees

 DTA or Customs Processing Fee is applied to all imports at a rate of 0.08% of the sum of the CIF value and duty.